traefik/traefik/docs/content/routing/routers/index.md

 `ruleSyntax` option allows to configure the rule syntax to be used for parsing the rule on a per-router basis.
 This allows to have heterogeneous router configurations and ease migration.

-There is no default value for the `ruleSyntax` option per se, and when undefined, it is inherited from the `defaultRuleSyntax` option in the static configuration.
+The default value of the `ruleSyntax` option is inherited from the `defaultRuleSyntax` option in the static configuration.
-By default, the `defaultRuleSyntax` static option is automatically set to `v3`, meaning that the default rule is the new one.
+By default, the `defaultRuleSyntax` static option is `v3`, meaning that the default rule syntax is also `v3`.

 ??? example "Set rule syntax -- using the [File Provider](../../providers/file.md)"